 Chapter 1: U.S. Torture and Its Ideological Basis, 1776 – 1900

-Torture has been evident in a number of troubling historical episodes in the creation and evolution of the nation. nstances of torture were coupled with and facilitated by the presence of American nationalism, Jacksonianism and racial superiority in the society and politics of the U.S. since the eighteenth century.
+Torture has been evident in a number of troubling historical episodes in the creation and evolution of the nation.
+Instances of torture were coupled with and facilitated by the presence of American nationalism, Jacksonianism and racial superiority in the society and politics of the U.S. since the eighteenth century.
 These ideologies not only help explain instances of torture, but they also elucidate the continuity of torture in the U.S. and foreshadow its use in overseas foreign policy.
 The presence of torture and its ideological basis in the early history of the U.S., it will be demonstrated, foreshadow the use of torture in U.S. foreign policy for centuries to come; although the threats the U.S. faced would change, the use of torture would persist.